appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 #### With Xcode

 Running test of [WebDriveragent](https://github.com/appium/WebDriverAgent) package with Xcode is the easiest way to prepare the device environment.
+The step is:

+1. Open WebDriverAgent project in Xcode
+    - `appium driver run xcuitest open-wda` command after installing XCUITest driver may help
+2. Select `WebDriverAgentRunner` scheme
+3. Chose the target device
+4. Run test via `Product` -> `Test` from the menu bar

-Please read [Real Device Configuration tutorial](real-device-config.md) to configure the WebDriverAgent package for a real device.
+Please read [Real Device Configuration tutorial](real-device-config.md) to configure the WebDriverAgent package for a real device before the step 4.

 If it is a non-paid account by `appium` user name, the bundle id would have `com.appium` prefix.
 Then, the WebDriverAgent-Runner's bumdle id could be `com.appium.WebDriverAgentRunner` for example.